 Which is why Forrester introduced the Zero Trust eXtended (ZTX) framework—to help enterprises perform strategic decisions and map their technology purchases to the implementation of a Zero Trust ecosystem.

 As zero-trust pioneers, we’re very enthusiastic about Forrester’s ZTX initiative.
-We will briefly examine the key pillars of the ZTX framework and outline how the Meta NaaS (Network as a Service) capabilities map into ZTX.
+We will briefly examine the key pillars of the ZTX framework and outline how the Proofpoint Meta NaaS capabilities map into ZTX.

 ZTX Framework Key Pillars